 Sixty-three percent of grants approved in 2015 went to Indiana organizations.
 Of the \$555.6 million in grants approved, \$191.6 million (34 percent) was approved for non-Marion County grantees in Indiana and \$158.6 million (29 percent) to Marion County (Indianapolis) grantees.
 Indiana organizations thus were awarded \$350.2 million (63 percent) of grants approved. \$205.4 million (37 percent) in grants was approved for non-Indiana organizations.

-Board-approved and officers' grants are into community development and philanthropy, education and youth, and religion.
+listed in the back of this report and are divided into community development and philanthropy, education and youth, and religion.
 Discretionary grants of up to \$7,500, authorized by the officers, are listed as a single line item for each division.